 Look for what it teaches you about God.
 Getting to know our God, his ways, his likes, dislikes, past, preferences, passions, and the way he behaves is central to our walk with him.
 He is the same today as he was then.

-In short, don’t waste the wonderful opportunity we have – the great privilege to have this book in front of us in our language (many still don’t have access to it today).
-Read it!
-And instead of just expecting God to speak into your life (which I’m sure he will), expect that he will start pulling you into his.
+And instead of just expecting God to speak into your life (which I’m sure he will), expect that he will start pulling you into HIS.